 Second-mortgage lenders (and third-mortgage lenders), just like first-mortgage lenders, will often require that you sign a promissory note and a contract that pledges the property as collateral for the loan.

 You might also have other liens on your property, like a judgment lien.
 If you're sued in court for a sum of money and lose the case, the prevailing party will be granted a judgment.
 That party may then file a judgment lien in the land records, which is a lien that attaches to your real estate.

 Generally, the priority of a lien is determined by its recording date.
 But some liens, like property tax liens, have automatic superiority over essentially all prior liens.

 First mortgages are, as the name suggests, typically recorded first and are in the first lien position.
 Second mortgages are often recorded next and are usually in the second position.

 Judgment liens are frequently junior to a first mortgage and possibly a second mortgage, as well as perhaps other judgment liens previously filed by other creditors.

 The priority of liens establishes who gets paid first following a foreclosure sale.
 "Senior" liens are paid before "junior" liens (those with lower priority).

-After the first mortgage lender forecloses, any surplus funds from the foreclosure sale after the foreclosing lender's debt has been paid off will be distributed to creditors holding junior liens, such as a second mortgage lender or judgment creditor (the person who sued you and won the judgment).
+After the first-mortgage lender forecloses, any surplus funds from the foreclosure sale after the foreclosing lender's debt has been paid off will be distributed to creditors holding junior liens, like a second-mortgage lender or judgment creditor (the person who sued you and won the judgment).